Integration on the Surreals: Resurgent functions, resurgent transseries and Ecalle-Borel summability: background

 \'Ecalle introduced significant improvements over Borel summation to address such limitations.
 Among them are the concepts of \emph{critical times} (see Definition \ref{DefBE}) and \emph{acceleration/deceleration} to deal with mixed powers of the factorial divergence.
 Last but not least, and the only additional ingredient we will need, is that of \emph{averaging}.

 In linear problems, to avoid the singularities of the integrand on $\R^+$ (when present), one can take the half-half average of the Laplace transforms above and below $\R^+$.
-On the other hand, in nonlinear equations such as nonlinear ODEs, the average of two solutions is not a solution. \'Ecalle found constructive, universal and simple looking averages, notably the Catalan averages, which successfully replace the naive half-half averages mentioned above; it is however altogether nontrivial to construct them and show that they work.
-For details we refer the reader to \cite{Menous} for the case where the singularities are integrable, in the sense of $L^1_{loc}$, and to \cite{Ecalle3} for the general case.
-To deal with functions occurring in applications, in Proposition \ref{P:Py} we strengthen results in \cite{Menous}.
-Invoking Borel transforms followed by analytic continuation along paths avoiding singularities, followed by taking the Catalan averages of these continuations and finally applying the Laplace transforms, yields a differential field algebra \cite{Menous}.
+On the other hand, in nonlinear equations such as nonlinear ODEs, the average of two solutions is not a solution. \'Ecalle found constructive, universal averages which successfully replace the naive half-half averages mentioned above; however, it is altogether nontrivial to construct them and show that they work.
+Of these, we use the so-called {\em organic average}, {\bf mon} \cite{Ecalle3,Ecalle4}, which is well suited for our general construction.
+Invoking Borel transforms followed by analytic continuation along paths avoiding singularities, followed by taking the organic average of these continuations, and finally applying the Laplace transforms, yields a differential field algebra \cite{Ecalle4,Menous}.

-In Subsections \ref{RSRF}--\ref{RSRF1} we provide an overview of the various concepts and techniques of resurgence theory and of \'Ecalle-Borel summability theory, referring the reader to the literature for the technical details, proofs, and some simple general results that we need in our proofs.
+In the remainder of this section we provide an overview of the concepts of averaging and resurgence relevant to the discussion of resurgent functions, resurgent transseries and \'Ecalle-Borel summability below.